MikolajSzafraniecUPDS/commits-analyzer/README.md

 ### Raw data cleanage
 If CLEAN_RAW_DATA is set as True all the .csv files from */raw_data* directory are removed at this step.

-### Dashboard deployment
-If RUN_DASHBOARD flag is set as True dashboard is launched.

 ## Database schema
 There are following tables loaded to the database ({repo_name} is replaced with the name